itsee-birmingham/collation_editor_core/docs/standalone-getting-started.rst

     From here run the start up script `startup.sh`.
 This script should start both collateX and the server that runs the collation editor.

-    If collate has started sucessfully you should be able to see it at:
+    If collate has started successfully you should be able to see it at:
     :code:`localhost:7369`

     If the script has been successful you should be able to see the collation editor when you visit: